arispro12/PythonFlagQuiz/README.md

 # PythonFlagQuiz
 flag quiz for kids
-use pycharm
+uses pyturtle.
-guess every single country in this game more countries will come in another update!
+guess every single country in this game. more countries will come in another update!